Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pangaea, the most famous supercontinent, existed about 335 million years ago.
 It eventually broke apart into the continents we know today.
 But Pangaea was not the first supercontinent.
 Before that, there was Columbia, which formed 1.5 billion years ago, and Rodinia, which came together a billion years ago and began to break apart 750 million years ago.

 This cycle of merging and breaking apart is both slow and inevitable.
-While continents drift at different speeds, scientists have used seismic data and advanced modeling to get a glimpse of what the next supercontinent might look like.
+While continents drift at different speeds, scientists have used seismic data and advanced models to get a glimpse of what the next supercontinent might look like.

 What might the next supercontinent look like?